-Parliament protest grinds justice to a halt
+Parliament protest disrupts court cases

 According to numbers provided to Open Justice, just over 2000 people are waiting in custody to resolve the charges they face.

-New Zealand Law Society president Tiana Epati described the halt of the justice system in Wellington as distressing, particularly for those who had not been convicted but still remained in prison.
+New Zealand Law Society president Tiana Epati described the halt of the jury trial as distressing, particularly for those who will be impacted by it.

 "It is very disappointing that a jury trial cannot proceed as a direct result of disruptions by the Wellington protests," Epati said.